mharen/mharen.github.io/blog/2006/2006-02-for-out-there.md

 title: For the "nerds" out there
 ---

-The next time someone calls you a nerd, direct them to <a href="http://www.badtech.org/appletree/index3.html">this website</a>.
+The next time someone calls you a nerd, direct them to [this website](http://www.badtech.org/appletree/index3.html).
 That's right, it's an "Apple" tree.
 If, on the other hand, you actually have done something like that, there's no hope for you.

 ![apple_tree_1.jpg](apple_tree_1.jpg)